JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 ## Listening for raw events in common code via pointerInput

-In the snippets above we use the `Modifier.onPointerEvent` function, which is a helper function that subscribes to a type of pointer events.
+In the snippets above, we use the `Modifier.onPointerEvent` function, which is a helper function that subscribes to a type of pointer events.
 It is a new and short variant of the `Modifier.pointerInput` function.
 It is currently experimental and desktop-only, so you can't use it in common code.

 If you need to subscribe to events in common code, or if you need a stable API, you can use the `Modifier.pointerInput` function: